shubhamsingh91/shubhamsingh91.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I finished my Ph.D. in Aerospace Engg. from the University of Texas at Austin, and currently work as a <b>Locomotion Control Engineer</b> at [Shift Robotics](https://shiftrobotics.io/) in Austin TX.
+I finished my Ph.D. in Aerospace Engg. from the University of Texas at Austin, and currently work as a <b>Software Engineer</b> at [Apptronik](https://apptronik.com/) in Austin TX.

 During my Ph.D, I worked on improving model-based control methods for planning & control of legged robots.
 Specifically, I developed analytical derivatives of Rigid-Body dynamics, which is used to model the non-linear physical model for legged motion.
 I was fortunate enough to publish in multiple IEEE conferences and journals including ICRA, IROS, Humanoids, RA-L and TR-O. For my Ph.D, I was advised jointly by [Dr. Ryan Russell](http://sites.utexas.edu/russell/) and [Dr. Patrick Wensing](https://sites.nd.edu/pwensing/) (at UND).
 During my Ph.D. program, I also interned at Flexiv Robotics (Santa Clara) working towards contact aware MPC based controllers for manipulators.